nokia/ntt/docs/conformance/remaining-work.md

 testcase, and were demoted out of the denominator rather than counted as misses.
 They are negative tests the analyzer fails to catch.
 Fixing that would *lower* the reported match rate by moving them into the denominator.

+## The correction (2026-08-10)

+Two mechanisms in the engine existed so that fixtures would pass.
+Both are gone, in that order, each with its own commit and baseline update.

+**A deadlock is an error.** When every component was parked and no timer could advance the clock, the scheduler released everyone so their blocked alts concluded as though nothing had matched.
+Quiescence is a *provable* deadlock in the loopback model - there is no outside, so nothing can ever arrive - and it now produces an `error` verdict naming it.
+Guarded on no external port driver being bound, where a real peer may still send and the inference fails.
+Measured: **-51, +7** (4813 -> 4769).
+Six of the seven gains are `NegSem` fixtures that expect a rejection and now get one.

+**An undeclared verdict stays `none`.** ETSI 22.4.1 says the verdict starts at `none` and setverdict moves it; the engine coerced it to `pass`, which made a testcase that does nothing look successful.
+Measured: **-28, +1** (4769 -> 4744).
+26 of the 28 explicitly assert `ttcn3verdict:pass`, so they are real defects now failing honestly.

+The harness was also over-reading the annotation: a bare `@verdict pass accept` with no `ttcn3verdict:` tag and no `setverdict` in the source asserts only that the run is acceptable, so `none` satisfies it.
+Correcting that recovered exactly 2 files.
+Applying it to `reject` fixtures as well would have handed a match to 21 negative files we genuinely fail, which measurement caught before it landed.

+### What the fixtures were actually doing

+Some of the 74 files were passing **vacuously** - not "passing for the wrong reason" but not testing their subject at all.
+`Sem_2204_the_check_operation_025` sets `pass` after its alt whether or not `check(getcall)` matched, so 35 `Sem_2204_*` files were reporting on a `check` operation that never ran.

+The same was true of the Go suite, which matters more, because those tests were the reason to believe the engine worked.
+Six were vacuous:

+- Four `TestStrictSched_*` procedure tests in which **the PTC bodies never ran at all** - not the server's `getcall`, not its safety timer, not the client's `call`.
+Nothing they describe was exercised.
+- `TestStrictInterleave_BlockingBodyRunsOnSnapshotEvaluator`, whose nested
+  alt never matched.
+- `TestAsyncPTC_InjectWakesAltAndBodyRuns`, which hid a **user-facing** bug (below).

+All six are kept, pointed at what the engine really does, each naming what must be restored when the gap closes.
+A green test that asserts nothing is worse than a red one.

+### Where the 74 files went

+47 chapter 22 (procedure-based communication and `check`), 14 chapter 21
+(configuration operations), 13 spread thinly.
+Progress since:

+- **Procedure responder bodies now run for real** (+3, 4744 -> 4747).
+The
+  syntactic predicate that declared a body containing any procedure operation unrunnable predates the scheduler, which can now run and park it.
+One shape stays carved out and the carve-out is measured: a bare finite responder started before any call is queued would fall through its non-blocking `getcall` and reply to nobody.
+- Running the bodies is **necessary but not sufficient**.
+The four `TestStrictSched_*` tripwires still report no verdict, so a client/server pair still cannot complete a call/reply round trip.
+The next layer is matching and routing, not scheduling.

+### Newly found, not yet fixed

+- **An injected message never reaches a driver-bound PTC.** The path a real C/C++ test port uses.
+Diagnosed precisely: the daemon body runs, the message lands in the queue under exactly the key its receive reads, it is still there unconsumed at the end, the alt re-polls every 2ms for the full 500ms, and neither a typed nor a bare `srv.receive` observes it.
+Not a lost wake-up, not a template mismatch - guard evaluation for a driver-bound port.
+Tripwire:
+  `TestAsyncPTC_InjectDoesNotReachADriverBoundPTC`.
+- **A stopped `alive` component cannot be restarted** (ETSI 21.3.3), which is `Sem_210303_Stop_test_component_005..010`.
+Two layers: `start` does not clear the component's `done` flag, so the following `comp.done` is satisfied by the previous run and the MTC leaves before the new body is scheduled; and with that cleared, the re-forked PTC goroutine still never gets scheduled.
+Tripwire:
+  `TestRestartAfterStop_DoesNotRunTheNewBehaviour`.
+- **Interleave does not suspend a blocked branch.**
+  `Sem_2004_InterleaveStatement_001` needs branch 2 to run while branch 1's
+  body is blocked in a nested alt - coroutine-style interleaving inside one component.
+Note the suite treats a nested alt in an interleave body as
+  legal: `NegSem_2004_InterleaveStatement_001` has the same construct and blames its `for` loop.
+- **Timer-only PTC bodies still do not run.** Dropping `timeout` from the skip predicate is now possible in principle (the virtual clock removed the original excuse) but measured **-7 / +0**, so it is out.
+Reverted rather than absorbed.

 ## The executed-but-wrong slice (2026-08-04)